EugeneOw/trading/README.md

     2. Exponential Moving Average (EMA) 12 & 26
     3. Relative Strength Index (RSI)
     4. Moving Average Convergence Divergence (MACD)

+### **8. Dynamic Margin Adjustment Model:**
+This adaptable framework improves trading strategies by incorporating a margin/threshold that dynamically adjusts according to the volatility of key indicators (e.g., MACD, EMA, etc.).
+Traditional trading strategies can be too rigid, often relying on simple comparisons like “MACD > Signal Line” to signal bearish trends.
+By introducing a margin, we enable Bayesian Optimization to determine the optimal margin, maximizing potential rewards.

 ---

 ## Example output: